 Last year, it was his pleasure, along with Adrian Augier, to introduce Derek Walcott, the Nobel Prize winning St. Lucian poet, at a ceremony at Medgar Evers College, where Walcott received the W. E. B. Du Bois award for his body of work.
 Taylor emphasized the significance of the fact that such an event was being held in the borough of Brooklyn, a place where the largest population of Caribbean people live, outside of the Caribbean.
 Walcott spoke of the “quiet quality of Taylor’s work, the subtlety of his voice.”

 Besides writing, Taylor busies himself with his four grandkids and his other passions—art, and costume design.
 An avid masquerader, he has long been part of the Carnival culture both in Brooklyn and in Trinidad, producing with colleague Roy Pierre some of the winningest bands, including the memorable Midnight at The Oasis, and Cotton & Cane, whose theme was slavery in the American South and in the cane fields of the West Indies.
 Also, out of found items, cardboard, metal, wool, whatever comes to hand, he creates art, in his apartment situated at the vantage point he calls, “the center of the world,” in the poem by the same name.
 It begins, “From here, I can see all the people going down Flatbush Avenue…all the immigrants in winter wearing too much clothes…” (No Back Door).

 Currently, he serves on the Advisory Committee, and also as co-Editor, of Slapering Hol Press, in the Hudson Valley.
-A new collection, Country of Warm Snow, from Shearsman Books (a Poetry Book Society Recommendation), and News of the Living, from Broadstone Books.
+Two new collections are out in 2020: Country of Warm Snow, from Shearsman Books (a Poetry Book Society Recommendation), and News of the Living, from Broadstone Books.